kaimyn/Hubitat/README.md

 # Tailwind_Hubitat
 Hubitat device drivers for Tailwind support

 Tailwind has released beta support for a local api.
 You can get it activated on your account by reaching out to them.
 This is a beta release and there is NO security or authorization on the api, which means that anyone with access to your network can open your garage door.
-I am also not a developer!
-This is my first driver so please use at your own risk, I don't recommend it.

 Installation instructions: